IVOR CATT, 121 Westfields, St. Albans AL3

 central body of knowledge ossifies, becomes brittle and disintegrates.
 This

-is how civilizations collapse, ho9w religions and cities collapse, and how
+is how civilizations collapse, how religions and cities collapse, and how a

-expect bodies of knowledge to grow rapidly at first, grow more slowly when they
+bodies of knowledge to grow rapidly at first, grow more slowly when they

 are large, and then steady to a more or less fixed maximum.
-After some
+After some time

-recent investigations indicate that our knowledge and understanding of electromagnetic
+investigations indicate that our knowledge and understanding of electromagnetic

 theory reached its zenith in about 1910, and we have since lost most of

 what we knew about the subject.
 I cannot find anyone in the world today who

-professes to be an expert on electromagnetic theory, or who is researching
+professes to be an expert in electromagnetic theory, or who is researching

 art had reached a large size and complexity as a body of knowledge in 1944,